Iztok Puc

 Iztok Puc (14 September 1966 – 20 October 2011) was a Croatian-Slovenian handball player, who was one of the world's top players of the 1980s and 1990s.
 During his career he played professionally for Borac Banja Luka, Zagreb, Celje and Prule 67.
 He won a total of 18 domestic trophies.
 He has won the elite EHF Champions League in 1992 and 1993, both times with Zagreb.
 He is one of very few handball players who represented three different countries at the Summer Olympics (Yugoslavia, Croatia and Slovenia), winning bronze with Yugoslavia in 1988 and gold with Croatia in 1996.
 In 2009, he was named the best overall player in the history of Slovenian handball.
 After his death an award named in his honour was introduced and is awarded annually to the most promising young handball players in Slovenia and Croatia, given alternately one year to Slovenian and another year to Croatian player.

 Early life

 Puc was born in Slovenj Gradec, SR Slovenia, SFR Yugoslavia on 14 September 1966.
 During his youth he lived in Šoštanj with his mother and without his father, whom he met for the first time at the age of 25.
-In elementary school a gym teacher named Miro Požun, who was aware of the situation at Puc's home, took young Puc under his wing and became his mentor.
-Požun, who eventually became one of the best coaches in history of Slovenian handball, was the first who noticed the enormous talent that Puc had and eventually introduced him to the local handball club RK Šoštanj, which he also coached.
-There Puc became the most promising young player of Yugoslav handball.
+While Puc was in elementary school, gym teacher Miro Požun, who was aware of the situation at Puc's home, took young Puc under his wing and became his mentor.
+Požun, who eventually became one of the best coaches in history of Slovenian handball, was the first to notice Puc's talent and introduced him to the local handball club RK Šoštanj, which he also coached.
+There, Puc became the most promising young player of Yugoslav handball.